 In other words, they induce maps between the corresponding subspace lattices.
 We call such maps $\cL$\emph{-maps}.
-There are various ways how $\cL$-maps can respect \qM{} structure: A map is \emph{strong} if the pre-image of a flat is a flat; it is \emph{weak} (resp.\ \emph{rank-preserving}) if the rank of a subspace is not smaller than (resp.\ is equal to) the rank of its image.

-All of this leads to several categories with \qM{}s as objects and strong, weak, or rank-preserving $\cL$-maps as morphisms, which in addition may or may not be linear.
-Motivated by the fact that for classical matroids the direct sum is a coproduct in the category with strong maps as morphisms \cite{CrRo70}, we investigate the existence of coproducts in these various categories.
-It turns out that the only category that admits a coproduct is the one where the morphisms are linear weak maps.
-In that case, the direct sum introduced in \cite{CeJu21} is the coproduct.
-The non-existence of a coproduct in the category with strong maps (or linear strong maps) stands in contrast to the classical case, where the direct sum is indeed the coproduct.
+As for classical matroids (see \cite[Ch.~8 and~9]{Wh86}), there are various ways how $\cL$-maps can respect the \qM{} structure.
+We call an $\cL$-map \emph{weak} if for every subspace the rank is greater than or equal to the rank of its image, and it is \emph{rank-preserving} if we have equality for all subspaces.
+An $\cL$-map is \emph{strong} if the pre-image of a flat is a flat.
+In addition to these properties we will also pay attention to the special case where the $\cL$-maps are linear.
+The theory of $\cL$-maps and maps between \qM{}s will be worked out in \cref{S-Maps}.